Is it possible to bake 100% rye bread in 30h from scratch?

 Thanks!

-1. Hi Yippee!
+Hi Yippee!

-I'm Ok, thank you!
+УдалитьI'm Ok, thank you!

 1. I suppose, you mean yeast-less flatbread.
 Something like flour, water and salt are mixed together and baked probably after 10-20 mins.